vrn-sh/erp/toolbox/docs/DEPLOY.md

 ---

+> These setups are very basic, and it is recommended for you to do your own research regarding how
+> to deploy your reverse-proxy.
+This is just here to get you started

 Once you have your reverse-proxy setup, you can just start by cloning the `voron` repository in the directory of your choice, like so: